 The main down side to using coconut flour is that it does have a mild coconut taste.
 If you’re not a fan, don’t fret, you can easily mask the flavor by adding seasonings.
 If you make your bread plain, expect that it will have a slight nuttiness to it.

 I decided to make these into breakfast muffins, so I topped mine with Trader Joe’s “Everything But The Bagel” seasoning, which is fantastic stuff.
 This is an optional step, and one where you can get creative with the flavors!

-Now, I know what you’re thinking…”but you said this was a coconut flour BREAD recipe”, to which I would say yes, you are correct.
-This can be made into either bread or muffins.
+You’ll also be happy to know that this can be made into either bread or muffins.
 If you do make it into bread, I would suggest doubling the recipe so that it fits in a bread pan, and increasing the cook time by 10-15 minutes.

 Either that or you could just plop the dough onto a baking sheet.
 You could even make it into rolls by separating the dough into approximately six balls (if single recipe), or twelve (if doubled).
 Cook time for rolls is approximately the same as for muffins, but ovens vary, so be sure to watch them closely.

 - Preheat oven to 350F.

 - Mix all ingredients together and place in muffin cups or a greased bread pan.
 If making this into bread, I recommend doubling the recipe.